bihealth/sodar-core-legacy/docs/source/app_timeline_usage.rst

 Timeline UI
 ===========

-You can browse events logged for each project by navigating to the project and selecting the "Timeline" app from the project sidebar.
+You can browse events by navigating to a project or a category and selecting the "Timeline" app from the project sidebar.

 By clicking on the time stamp for each event, you can see details of the event execution (in case of e.g. asynchronous events).